kwcoder/Classifying-Clickbait/README.md

   * Results Visualisation
   * Written Report

-I plan to divide this repository into two branches: one containing the original project submission and another for the improved, extended version.
+I plan to divide this repository into two branches: one containing the original project submission (/original_submission) and another for the improved, extended version (/main).